cs-uob/COMSM0049/docs/README.md

 ### Is the exam open book?

-Nope, and we can't do anything about it.
+Nope, and we can't do anything about it (we tried).

 ### If I do X for my coursework/exam will it score marks?

 The markscheme (once released) is available to you for the coursework but the same principles apply to both.
 This stuff is hard and there often isn't a definitively *right* answer; instead of focussing on whether something is the textbook answer explain your rationale as to why what you've said should get marks, and we'll use our judgement.
 We want you to pass and value well reasoned, well thought out, delightfully subversive answers sometimes more than the correct ones.
 Show us you've engaged with the course and are aware of your answers limitations and strengths and you'll score highly.

+### Hang on, who's Gretch I thought they were called Jo?!

+Joseph found a buffer overrun in his DNA, and accidentally overwrote her own name and gender.
+Turns out she's much happier nowadays. 🏳️‍⚧️